 The 2020 WISE Women of the Year honorees are Susan Cohig of the NHL, Rosalyn Durant of Walt Disney World Resort, Elizabeth Lindsey of Wasserman and JoAnn Neale of MLS.

-Awarded the distinction in a vote by WISE members nationwide, the honorees will be recognized for their accomplishments, contributions and support of their female peers at the 26th Awards Luncheon, which has been rescheduled to March 16, 2021.
+Awarded the distinction in a vote by WISE members nationwide, the honorees will be recognized for their accomplishments, contributions and support of their female peers at the 26th Awards Luncheon on March 9, 2022 at the Ziegfeld Ballroom in New York City.

 Executive Vice President, Club Business Affairs | National Hockey League